KyleRS2004/LibreEditor/README.md

 + Text file support(opening/editing/saving)
 + Various Menus on the tool bar
 + Editable Text area where you type or read a text file
++ Need to add the ability to scroll down.

 Implemented:
 + Editable Text Area